COSC3020/divide-and-conquer-sum-kkrweb/README.md

 For the base case handling an input array of length 1, the single element is instead returned.
 For arrays of size 2 or greater, the function recursively solves the sum of the three subarrays and returns their combined sum, as directed within the exercise information.

-A recurrence relation for Divide and Conquer's $T(n)$ can be provided similar to that as was done for mergesort within the slides.
+A recurrence relation for Divide and Conquer's T(n) can be provided similar to that as was done for mergesort within the slides.
 For refrence, mergesort's recurrence relation is $T(n) = 2T(n/2) + n$.
 This is due to behavior of mergesort, where the array is split into two halves, each sorted recursively, and then merged, resulting in proper sorting mergesort implementation.
 This the example that was followed and solved within the slides using substitution.